Contactless cavity sensing of superfluid stiffness in atomically thin 4Hb-TaS$_2$

 We demonstrate our technique on exfoliated few-layer 4Hb-TaS$_2$, a vdW material composed of alternating stacks of 1T-TaS$_2$ and 1H-TaS$_2$ layers~\cite{di_salvo_preparation_1973}.
 This compound has attracted significant interest due to reports of unconventional properties in bulk crystals~\cite{ribak_chiral_2020,persky_magnetic_2022}, cleaved surfaces~\cite{nayak_evidence_2021}, and mesoscopic devices~\cite{almoalem_observation_2024}.
-In bulk crystals, specific-heat measurements indicate a nodeless superconducting gap coexisting with residual gapless states~\cite{ribak_chiral_2020}.
+In bulk crystals, specific heat and thermal conductivity measurements indicate a nodeless superconducting gap coexisting with residual gapless states~\cite{ribak_chiral_2020, wang_evidence_2025}; a nodeless behavior has also been observed in penetration depth measurements~\cite{zhou_nodeless_2025}.
 On the other hand, it has been proposed that the broken mirror symmetry at a 1H-TaS$_2$-terminated surface may give rise to inter-orbital pairing and point nodes in the superconducting gap~\cite{nayak_evidence_2021}.
 As we will show below, our temperature-dependent measurements of the superfluid phase stiffness are inconsistent with this proposed gap structure.